A polynomial kernel for $3$-leaf power deletion: Preliminaries

 \section{Preliminaries}

 In this paper, all graphs are finite and simple.
-For a vertex $v$ and a set $X$ of vertices of a graph $G$, let $N_G(v)$ be the set of neighbors of $v$ in $V(G)$, $N_G(X)$ be the set of vertices not in $X$ that are adjacent to some vertices in $X$, and $N_G[X]:=N_G(X)\cup X$.
+For every vertex $v$, we denote by~$N_G(v)$ the set of neighbors of~$v$ in~$G$.
+For every set $X\subseteq V(G)$, we denote by~$N_G(X)$ the set of vertices in $V(G)\setminus X$ that are adjacent to some vertices in~$X$.
+We let $N_G[X]:=N_G(X)\cup X$.
 We may omit the subscripts of these notations if it is clear from the context.
-For disjoint sets $X$ and $Y$ of vertices of $G$, we say that \emph{$X$ is complete to $Y$} if each vertex in $X$ is adjacent to all vertices in $Y$, and \emph{$X$ is anti-complete to $Y$} if each vertex in $X$ is non-adjacent to all vertices in $Y$.
-By $G\setminus X$ we denote the graph obtained from $G$ by removing all vertices in $X$ and all edges incident with some vertices in $X$, and $G[X]:=G\setminus(V(G)\setminus X)$.
-We may write $G\setminus v$ instead of $G\setminus\left\{v\right\}$ for each vertex $v$ of $G$.
-For a set $T$ of edges of $G$, let $G\setminus T$ be a graph obtained from $G$ by removing all edges in $T$.
+For disjoint subsets $X$ and~$Y$ of $V(G)$, we say that~$X$ is \emph{complete} to $Y$ if each vertex in~$X$ is adjacent to all vertices in~$Y$, and \emph{anti-complete} to $Y$ if each vertex in~$X$ is non-adjacent to all vertices in~$Y$.
+Note that if~$X$ is complete to~$Y$, then~$Y$ is complete to~$X$ and if~$X$ is anti-complete to~$Y$, then~$Y$ is anti-complete to~$X$.
+We denote by $G\setminus X$ the graph obtained from~$G$ by removing all vertices in~$X$ and all edges incident with some vertices in~$X$, and let $G[X]:=G\setminus(V(G)\setminus X)$.
+We may write $G\setminus v$ instead of $G\setminus\{v\}$ for a vertex $v$ of $G$.
+For a set $T\subseteq E(G)$, let $G\setminus T$ be the graph obtained from $G$ by removing all edges in $T$.

 A graph $G$ is \emph{trivial} if $\abs{V(G)}\leq1$, and \emph{non-trivial}, otherwise.
 A \emph{clique} is a set of pairwise adjacent vertices.
-A graph is \emph{complete} if every pair of distinct vertices is adjacent, and \emph{incomplete}, otherwise.
+A graph is \emph{complete} if its vertex set is a clique, and \emph{incomplete}, otherwise.
 An \emph{independent set} is a set of pairwise non-adjacent vertices.
-Distinct vertices $v$ and $w$ of $G$ are \emph{twins} in $G$ if $N_G(v)\setminus\left\{w\right\}=N_G(w)\setminus\left\{v\right\}$.
-Twins $v$ and $w$ in $G$ are \emph{true} if $v$ and $w$ are adjacent, and \emph{false} if $v$ and $w$ are non-adjacent.
-A \emph{twin-set} in $G$ is a set of pairwise twins in $G$.
-A twin-set is \emph{true} if it is a clique, and \emph{false} if it is an independent set.
+Distinct vertices $v$ and $w$ of $G$ are \emph{twins} in $G$ if $N_G(v)\setminus\{w\}=N_G(w)\setminus\{v\}$.
+Twins $v$ and $w$ in $G$ are \emph{true} if they are adjacent, and \emph{false}, otherwise.
+A \emph{twin-set} in $G$ is a set of pairwise twins in~$G$.
+Note that every twin-set is a clique or an independent set.
+A twin-set is \emph{true} if it is a clique, and \emph{false} otherwise.